 St. James Hotel, 1719 Portage Avenue by Murray Peterson, Peterson Projects, December 2009.

-We thank Robert Hill and George Penner for providing additional information used here.
+We thank Robert Hill, George Penner, and Jordan Makichuk for providing additional information used here.

 This page was prepared by Gordon Goldsborough.